-Term Paper 25%

 MATLAB problem sets 25%

+Term Paper 20%

-UVic ESCM experiment report (group) 20%
+UVic ESCM experiment report (group) 15%

 Final Exam 15%

-Take home exam on climate dynamics 7.5%
+Take home exam on climate dynamics 15%

-Participation 7.5%
+Participation 5%

+Miscellaneous assignments 5%

-Term paper: Each student will choose a theme related to climate modeling and prepare a fivethousand-word report and an associated 10 minute presentation on it.
+Term paper: Each student will choose a theme related to climate modeling and prepare a threethousand-word report and an associated 10-minute presentation on it.
 While textbooks and manuals could be used, the main references for the report should come from the scientific literature.
 At least three peer-reviewed papers need to be covered and properly cited by the report.
 The use of figures - your own or from the literature - is encouraged.